-Learning the casino complementary system can pay dividends to the savvy recreational gambler.
+Learning the casino comp (complementary) system can pay dividends to the savvy recreational gambler.
 For comp purposes, casinos credit different games in different manners.
 A $25 Three Card Poker player may get more credit for comps than a $25 blackjack player.
 In the casino world, the slot machine player is king.
 The machines make plenty of money for the house.
 They have a very low operating cost as there is a minimal labor expense.
-The high return on investment for the casino results in a bounty of casino complimentary offers for the slot devotee.
+The high return on investment for the casino results in a bounty of casino comp offers for the slot devotee.

 The method of quantifying a player’s worth to the casino varies from property to property.
 Casino corporations value the player’s outlays differently.
 In “Casino A,” they may give a player credit for all monies expended on the property, such as gambling and on property spending, such as restaurants, the spa etc., while “Casino B” may not figure the $800 spent in the steakhouse into the equation.

 So if you have the financial resources, knowledge of the casino games and most importantly, the discipline, being a recreational gambler can be a lot of fun.
 One caveat: Gamblers must also always be vigilant to ensure that the hobby does not become an obsession.
 As I mentioned earlier, “GAMBLING IS JUST A FUN WAY TO SPEND MONEY.”

 If you want to learn more about the comp game, consider attending the 2018 ZorkFest in Las Vegas, Memorial Day weekend.